 Colleges have many officers with responsibility for pastoral and welfare support.
 These include the college Tutor for Graduates, a designated College Advisor for each student, the Chaplain, and the college nurse and doctor.
-In addition there is peer support from the Middle Common Room (MCR), which elects student officers with special responsibility for welfare.
+In addition, there is peer support from the Middle Common Room (MCR), which elects student officers with special responsibility for welfare.
 These will liaise with the central Oxford University Students Union.
-Each college has its own system of support for students, please refer to your College handbook or website for more information on who to contact and what support is available through your college.